 These recommendations may lead the reader to ask, why was this estimand ever considered in the first place?.
 To understand the relevance of this estimand it is essential to return to the history of epidemiology and methods developments from the 18th century.
 During the smallpox epidemic, several attempts to develop preventive treatments were studied, including smallpox inoculation.
 Given that inoculation could also lead to smallpox and death, and randomized trials were not popular at the time, there was a lot of controversy around the topic[@karn1932].
 To this matter, Bernoulli used available data and compared the observed period life expectancy to a counterfactual scenario where inoculation was mandatory to each individual at birth (thus, an scenario where smallpox was eradicated), concluding that early inoculation would result in an increase of years to life expectancy[@karn1932; @colombo2015].
 In this setting, eliminating smallpox as a cause of death may sound reasonable (if we stand from the perspective of someone living in the 21st century), even if the intervention was not available at the moment.
 Although Bernoulli faced serious criticism about the work [@seth2014, @colombo2015], this counterfactual scenario became popular rapidly, as researchers were interested in assessing life expectancy had cancer, pulmonary tuberculosis or heart disease been eliminated [@karn1933].
 And while criticism to the assumptions tied to this question were discussed since the beginning of this story, Tsiatsis provides a point that should not be dismissed: “relying on this assumption requires deep knowledge on the biological process and expertise knowledge on the topic”[@tsiatsis1975].

 That being said, imagining scenarios where death is entirely prevented may be relatively reasonable, depending on the research question of interest, and if we can first conceptualize the intervention that would prevent death over follow-up (and have sufficient data).
 Although dementia happens in late-life, indicators of how much life expectancy has improved worldwide over the last century, and that high income countries are reducing mortality from preventable diseases, makes me more optimistic about this approach and far from considering a zombie apocalypse any time soon.
-And to finalize, the smallpox story also resonates with the notion of conceptualizing clear questions even in settings where we don’t have the treatment yet, measured, tested or discovered.
+Likewise, a And to finalize, the smallpox story also resonates with the notion of conceptualizing clear questions even in settings where we don’t have the treatment yet, measured, tested or discovered.
 As Carol Buck wrote in 1975: “To search for all the refutable consequences of a hypothesis demands highly imaginative thinking.
 Imagination is needed to arrive at the hypothesis in the first place, let alone to suggest rigorous tests for it.”
 I believe that causal reasoning forces us to be creative and imaginative, otherwise, how can we even grasp counterfactual thinking?

 ### Directions for future research